By Kieron Wood, Barrister-at-Law

 The allegations have been examined on numerous occasions by bodies such as the Restrictive Practices Commission in 1982, the Fair Trade Commission in 1990, the Organisation for Economic Co-operation and Development in 2001, the Legal Costs Working Group in 2005 and the EU Troika in 2011.

 Recommendations were regularly made for change, but few of those proposals were implemented.
-In 2001, Ireland's Competition Authority announced that it would examine the legal profession.
+In 2001, Ireland's Competition Authority (since abolished and replaced by the Competition and Consumer Protection Commission) announced that it would examine the legal profession.
 Its preliminary report came out in February 2005, and its final report was published on December 11 2006.

 The report considered both branches of the Irish legal profession, solicitors and barristers.
 Solicitors (who are subject to statutory regulation by the Law Society) mostly do office work and appear in the lower courts.
 Barristers (who are regulated by their own disciplinary body, the Bar Council) tend to be specialists who provide legal opinions and appear in the higher courts.